 In situations in which county or state officials determine a child’s biological parent or current home setting to be unsuitable for their needs or unlivable, a judge may place a child into a foster home.
 These care programs are typically temporary, but are sometimes permanent.
 At this juncture, youth may be placed in the care of either a relative or an approved non-relative (a.k.a. a foster parent or Resource Parent).

 In order to become a Resource Parent and be able to accept foster care placements, prospective foster families must complete the foster application process and be accredited by the state.
 Part of this accreditation includes passing a home inspection and completing a regimented training program.
-For more information about becoming a Resource Parent, be sure to check out our guide on the topic.
+For more information about becoming a Resource Parent, be sure to check out our FAQs.

 Social Services Available to Foster Care Placements